freedomofpress/securedrop/docs/hardware.rst

 A note about Hi-DPI displays
 ''''''''''''''''''''''''''''

-The current version of Tails (1.5.1) is based on Debian 7 ("Wheezy"), which does not have good support for Hi-DPI displays.
-Examples of laptops that use this type of display are MacBook/MacBook Pros with the Retina display, or the Dell Precision M3800.
-We *do not recommend* using such laptops with any of the components that run Tails (the SVS, Admin Workstation, and Journalist Workstation).
-While it is possible to use them, the screen resolution will not be scaled correctly.
-Typically, this means everything will be really tiny, bordering on unreadable.

-Until the upcoming version of Tails (2.x, based on Debian 8) comes out, use standard resolution displays with Tails.
+Older versions of Tails (before 2.0, based on Debian 8), had problems to scale the resolution correctly.
+This has mostly been fixed in current versions.
+You might want to use the addon Zoom Menu Elements if you find the Tor browser toolbar too small.
+Another option is avoiding laptops that use this type of display.
+Examples are MacBook/MacBook Pros with the Retina display, or the Dell Precision M3800.

 Tails USBs
 ~~~~~~~~~~